 Replacement or repair of personal property damaged because of natural disasters

 Nobody wishes for natural disasters to happen, but they do.
-And when they do happen, one might literally lose everything, especially in areas where earthquakes, tornadoes, hurricanes, and wildfires happen more often.
+And when they happen, one might lose everything, especially in areas where earthquakes, tornadoes, hurricanes, and wildfires happen more often.

 Coverage for extended fire

 A fire that starts from a condo unit or an apartment can spread easily and can cause damage to the properties of other occupants.
 If this happens, you can expect to be found liable for any damage to their property and it sure would be good to have a policy in place.

 Repair or replacement of property damaged by yourself

 There might come a time when you unintentionally damage your own property.
 Whether you ruin your rug because of water overflowing from the washroom or something screwed to the ceiling falls.
 If it then damages the sofa, you can call it in and your insurance provider will shoulder the cost of repair or replacement, depending on the specifics of your policy.

 Coverage for living expenses while the rented space is inhabitable

 A renters’ insurance policy will also have coverage for situations where you are ‘forced’ to rent another space.
 You will incur additional living expenses for reasons covered in the policy.
 For example, when the property becomes uninhabitable due to flood or fire.

 This has always been a great question and we provided some answers: